 Since the dawn of the medium, people have been using podcasts to talk about movies.
 Movie buffs make some of the nerdiest and most interesting podcasts out there.
-The best film podcasts can help you find your next favorite movie or the next so-bad-it’s-good cult hit.

 What do you think are the best film podcasts?
 Let us know in the comments below!